 One rich source is customer satisfaction research, which can be used to identify frustrations and gaps in current product offerings.
 Tracking study data can also provide useful knowledge of the competitive brand landscape.

-Step 2 & 3: Idea Screening/Concept Development & Testing
+Steps 2 and 3: Idea Screening/Concept Development and Testing

 Objective: Determine the most viable ideas for further development.

-Market research is critical at this stage as it focuses new product development resources on the most promising ideas based on direct consumer feedback.
-Idea screening research approaches depend greatly on the form the new product ideas take; for ideas that are relatively easy to grasp with a sentence or two and visual, a MaxDiff (also known as "best/worst") method is useful, as it can be used to screen many ideas quickly.
-And because it does not use scales, MaxDiff is extremely valuable in cross cultural research, where scale use among respondents can differ greatly.
+Market research is critical at this stage as it focuses on new product development resources on the most promising ideas based on direct consumer feedback.
+Idea screening research approaches depend greatly on the form the new product ideas take; for ideas that are relatively easy to grasp with a sentence or two and visual, a MaxDiff (also known as 'best/worst') method is useful, as it can be used to screen many ideas quickly.
+And because it does not use scales, MaxDiff is extremely valuable in cross-cultural research, where scale use among respondents can differ greatly.

 For more complex product ideas, traditional concept testing utilizing rating scales can be used.
 If considering an online method, it is important to understand thoroughly the capabilities of your survey platform provider to ensure they can program these more complex methods.